 1. Fundraising on the School or District’s Behalf: Most Crowdfunding sites will allow anyone within the district to launch fundraising campaigns.
-This means they can use the name, logo, or images of the school or district without consent.
+This means they can use the name, logo, or images of the school or district without any form of consent.
 Based on how the campaign is pitched, the campaign can reflect poorly on the district, and the results of the campaign can cause PR nightmares.

-3. Routing Funds through Personal Accounts: Many Crowdfunding sites transfer the lump sums directly to the person who posted the campaign, which raises legal and accountability issues.
-In most cases, this is also a violation of district and state policies that affirm that the District Treasurer is supposed to be in charge of the funds
+3. Routing Funds through Personal Accounts: Many Crowdfunding sites transfer the lump sums directly to the person who posted the campaign, which raises legal and financial accountability issues.
+In most cases, this is also a violation of district and state policies that affirm that the District Treasurer is supposed to be in charge of the funds.

 5. Existing/Incompliant Resources: It’s actually a common occurrence for staff to raise money for items that either already exist elsewhere, or already have funding.
 It’s also not uncommon for staff to raise money for technology that isn’t approved or that the curriculum isn’t available for.